-How do we recommend the range of increment for the year?
-What factors apart from inflation we do have to take into consideration?
+How do we recommend the range of increments for the year?
+How do companies determine yearly merit increments for staff?

-When recommending the range of increment for the year, there are several factors that HR professionals should consider in addition to inflation.
+When recommending the range of increments for the year, there are several factors that HR professionals should consider in addition to inflation.
 Here are a few to keep in mind:

 The financial well-being of a company plays a vital role in determining the range of salary increments.
 When a company is performing strongly and achieving positive financial results, there is more leeway to consider a broader range of salary increments for employees.
 In such cases, the company may have the capacity to offer more significant raises to reward and retain talented individuals.

 On the other hand, if a company is facing financial challenges or struggling to meet its financial goals, the range of increments may be narrower.
 This is due to limited resources and the need to prioritise financial stability and sustainability.

 In such situations, the company may need to be more cautious and conservative with salary adjustments.
 Ultimately, the financial health of the company serves as an important factor in determining the extent of salary increments that can be offered to employees.